Élie Califer

 Élie Califer (born 19 April 1954) is a French politician who was elected to represent Guadeloupe's 4th constituency in the 2022 legislative election.
 A member of the Socialist Party, his candidacy was supported by the New Ecologic and Social People's Union (NUPES) coalition.

-Biography
+Early life

 Califer was born on 19 April 1954 in Saint-Claude, Guadeloupe.

+Political career

-He served as mayor of Saint-Claude, Guadeloupe.
+Califer served as mayor of Saint-Claude, Guadeloupe.
 In 2022, he ran to succeed Hélène Vainqueur-Christophe as member of Guadeloupe's 4th constituency in the National Assembly.
 Califer advanced to the second round of the contest, where he faced Marie-Luce Penchard of the Ensemble Citoyens coalition.
 However, Penchard dropped out during the second round, allowing Califer to automatically win the election.

+In 2023, Califer publicly endorsed the re-election of the Socialist Party's chairman Olivier Faure.